 - A large format printer

-- Access to the Subzero facility (with co-supervision in Engineering) as needed
+- Access to the Subzero facility (with co-supervision in Engineering).

 - Easy access to several different mountain ranges with world class snow and terrain for field based studies

 Jordy Hendrikx on one of the Snow and Avalanche Laboratory's

 Yamaha Nytro snowmobiles on a recent trip up Buck Ridge, Big Sky, MT

 Starting out on a day in the field at Lionhead, near